palchhinparihar/palchhinparihar/README.md

 # Hi, [Palchhin](https://palchhin.me) here! :)

 Welcome to my GitHub!
 A tech girlie here, who loves working on the frontend because it feels like building my own little world on a screen - choosing the flow, colors, and motion.
-Most days I’m in React with Tailwind or Bootstrap, and I also handle the backend with the MERN stack, so everything connects.
+Most days, I work with React and Tailwind or Bootstrap, and I also handle the backend using the MERN stack, so everything connects seamlessly.

 I’ve completed 2 freelance projects and am currently working on my 3rd, shaping both front and back into seamless experiences.